 8. Andreas Canyon

 This gentle hike allows you to experience the world's second largest California fan palm oasis.
 The area follows a natural spring and is filled with fan palm trees.
-The easy hike is about two miles and only rises about 200 feet in elevation.
+The easy hike on a loop trail is about two miles and only rises about 200 feet in elevation.
 The hike even offers some exposure to the ancient culture in the area - the canyon's entrance is the site of two ancient stone mortars, used for grinding corn and other materials.

 9. Murray Canyon